top of page

 Lunar New Year's Day

-Lunar New Year is called 설날 (Seollal).
-It falls on the first day of the lunar calendar, typically in late January or early February in the Solar calendar.
-Traditionally, it was a big national holiday.
+설날(Seol-lal), also known as Lunar New Year, falls on the first day of the lunar calendar, usually in late January or early February in the Solar calendar.
+Historically, it has been a significant national holiday.

 In 1989, it was designated as a three-day holiday.
 So, people rest the day before and after the lunar January 1st as well.
-It helps people to visit their parents' or relatives' houses for this time.
+It allows people to have time to visit their parents or relatives.
 You can hear many news these days such as how empty Seoul is or how the traffic is bad all over the country!
 Now, I'll show you what people do on the New Year's Day!

 What to wear